jmejay/duel/README.md

 - python 3.12.2
 - Docker desktop

+In a terminal, navigate to the root directory:

+extract the data to local ./mixed/:

+`tar xvf data.tar.gz`

+activate a python3.12.2 venv like so:

+`python3 -m venv env`

+`source env/bin/activate`

+`pip install -r requirements.txt`

 The requirements.txt can be applied to your venv for everything you need to run.

+run docker compose for the postgres backend for dbt:

+`docker compose up -d`

 # 1) Basic data exploration:
 TLDR;
 - data_debugging.ipynb is a sandbox to explore and fix data then upload to postgres
+- Execute through data_debugging.ipynb to the end; this places raw data into pgdb on localhost.

 The initial data exploration has been done and documented in the data_debugging.ipynb notebook.
 This is a sandbox for debugging the data, finding issues and exploring the basic structure.
 Between python pandas and a data viewer like datawrangler, you can get a good feel for the state of the data.